-Slow progress and low attainment will not automatically mean a student is recorded as having SEND.
-When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the student and their parents.
+Slow progress and low attainment will not automatically mean a child is recorded as having SEND.
+When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the child and their parents/carers.
 We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.

-Teachers will be asked to provide evidence that will support the SEND referral pathway, providing valuable information over two cycles of assess, plan, do, review within the classroom environment.
-This information will then be collated and used to establish which external service to refer to, in collaboration with the student and parents/carers.
-Each faculty will have information guides to support their identification of SEND need within the classroom and strategies to support students.
+Teachers will be asked to provide evidence that will support a better understanding of the child's needs, providing valuable information over two cycles of assess, plan, do, review within the classroom environment.
+This information will then be collated and used to establish whether external services are required and if they are a timely referral will be sent, in collaboration with the child and parents/carers.

+Each teacher will be given information to support their knowledge of SEND needs within the classroom and strategies to support children through high quality teaching and learning.